im-knots/ea-monorepo/README.md

 ```
 ### Adding new services
 To add a new service to the startup script simple create a new directory ea-platform/app or brand/app.
 Add a Dockerfile and `chart` directory that contains the standard helm chart.
-The minikube.sh script will pick up the new app automatically.
+Then update the local terraform environment in `infra/environments/local/main.tf` in the `locals` section

 Optionally, you can add a portforward line in the minikube.sh script's `k8s_port_forward()` function using existing as the example.